 It’s a really simple test and most parents will be aware of this already: if your little moppet’s head is visible above the back of the car seat, then it’s no longer safe.

-Your Legal Responsibility, and Exceptions to Car Seat Laws
+Your Legal Responsibility, and Exceptions to UK Child Seat Laws

 Legal responsibility for children being correctly restrained falls to the driver up until 14 years of age, after which time the individual becomes responsible for themselves.